 I wanted to share this story because today we took a different approach.
 Our class was at 2 pm, on a sunny, lazy afternoon.
 Wanda shared some of her personal worries as we started the session.
 She was angry about some family issues and soon I was able to notice tiredness creeping in.

-As she is already quite active and with quite a lot going on in her mind, I generally tend to bring Wanda down to the floor…to rest.
+As she is already quite active and has quite a lot going on in her mind, I generally tend to bring Wanda down to the floor, to rest.